Vehicles in this category:

 Use our vehicle checker to see if your vehicle meets the current emissions standards.

-Tougher LEZ standards are coming from 26 October 2020, but vehicles in this category will not be affected - although heavier vehicles will.
+Tougher LEZ standards are coming in 2021, but vehicles in this category will not be affected - although heavier vehicles will.

 Petrol or diesel vehicles in central London must also meet Ultra Low Emission Zone (ULEZ) standards, even if they meet LEZ standards.